kalmhq/docs/docs/tut-hello.md

 You've just installed an application on your cluster, modified it, scaled it, and setup routing to make it accessible from the outside world!

 All the heavy lifting is done via kubernetes and istio.
 Kalm is simply applying the appropriate configurations to your cluster.
 In fact anyone with familiarity with kubernetes should be able to create the same application configuration with a text editor and `kubectl`.
-We encourage this as an _execrise for the reader_.
+We encourage this as an _exercise for the reader_.

 ## Next Step

 Admittedly our "application" is rather trivial.
-In the next tutorial, let's go over a more representative application comtaining multiple microservices working together.
+In the next tutorial, let's go over a more representative application containing multiple microservices working together.